 TAKE THE PAIN OUT OF PAINTBALL!
 Maddog Bundles the Best Paintball Accessories in the Industry For An EASY, ALL-IN-ONE, Paintball Package!
-Silver CO2 Paintball Gun Starter Kit has Everything You Need for Field Entry (Paintballs Sold Separately)..
-Fill Your Tank, Add Some Paint, GAME ON!
-Tippmann's Cronus Paintball Marker comes with a 1-Year Manufacturer's Warranty and Tippmann's Certified Technical Support Available as a Resource For You and Your Marker All Year Long.
-Paintball Responsibly!
+The Titanium CO2 Paintball Gun Starter Kit has Everything You Need for Field Entry (Paintballs Sold Separately)..
+Fill Your Tank, Add Some Paint, and You're Set!
+Tippmann's TMC MAGFED Paintball Marker comes with a 1-Year Manufacturer's Warranty and Tippmann's Certified Technical Support Available as a Resource For You and Your Marker All Year Long.

 I’d got a few little jobs still outstanding from our big clean a week or so ago.
 The big one was to repair the front window.
 When we were cleaning the caravan I noticed that the bottom edge of the central window was starting to separate.
 After some lengthy procrastination I’d have preferred to replace it but given the hefty price tag and the “It will be January next year at the earliest before we can get you one” type answers from suppliers and removing the window and shipping to off to a company for repair would cost almost the same as a replacement.

 It can’t be beyond a diy task to repair.
 I did a bit of searching for information relating to repairs and one name kept popping up as the manufacturer of the product used to bond the two sheets together…Bondrite Adhesives Ltd.